 Managing homework is definitely something that many teachers struggle with.
-Whether your issue is “How much homework should I give?”, “What is the best way to correct daily homework?”, or “How can I make homework more effective?”, I’ve got you covered.
+Whether your issue is “How much should I give?”, “What is the best way to correct it?”, or “How can I make it more effective?”, I’ve got you covered.
 I have lots of tried-and-true tips for “EVERYTHING” homework related!

 Tip 1 – Keep it consistent!

 This will save you TONS of headaches.
 Keeping things consistent will keep students from getting confused and forgetting their homework.
 Parents can also stay in control when they know what is expected.
 There should never be the question on “What is our homework tonight?” because everyone already knows.
 The BEST way to keep your routine consistent is to pick a resource to use for your homework for each subject and stick with it.
 Try not to jump all over the place and pull random worksheets out.
 By doing so, you are setting up everyone to fail.
 Here is the system I use every single week.
 It is very consistent and everyone knows what to expect!

 Tip 2 – Use Homework for Review Only

 I NEVER give my students homework on something I just taught them.
 Odds are, most of your students don’t understand the concept enough to perform on their own, so if you think about it, they will just be practicing the new skill incorrectly.
 Not good for anyone.
 Instead, give your students a nightly dose of review (include skills you’ve already fully taught) and maybe just one or two problems on the newest skill.